-ARTICLE 5.7 FAMILY ILLNESS
+ARTICLE 5.6 FAMILY ILLNESS

 The City's present practice of allowances for leave for illness in the family will be continued during the term of this MOU.
-The aggregate number of working days allowed in any one calendar year with full pay shall not exceed 12, except as provided for in Article

-5.8 of this MOU.
+The aggregate number of working days allowed in any one calendar year with full pay shall not exceed 15 (120 hours), except as provided for in Article 5.7 of this MOU.
 Such practice of allowance for leave for family illness shall be in accordance with LAAC Section 4.127 (Allowance for Leave for Illness in Family).

-ARTICLE 5.8 FAMILY AND MEDICAL LEAVE
+ARTICLE 5.7 FAMILY AND MEDICAL LEAVE

-- A. Authorization for Leave - 1.
-During the term of this MOU, up to four months (nine pay periods) of family or medical leave shall be provided for the purpose of childbirth, adoption, foster care of a child, or serious health condition of an immediate family member (as defined in Article 5.7 Family Illness), upon the request of the employee or designation by Management in accordance with applicable Federal and State law, notwithstanding any other provisions of this MOU or the LAAC to the contrary. - 2.
-Any employee may take family or medical leave under the provisions of this Article if he/she has a serious health condition that makes him/her unable to perform the functions of his/her position. - 3.
+A. Authorization for Leave

+- During the term of this MOU, up to four months (nine pay periods) of family or medical leave shall be provided for the purpose of childbirth, adoption, foster care of a child, or serious health condition of an immediate family member (as defined in Article 5.6 Family Illness) or designated person (as defined in section D.6 of this Article), upon the request of the employee or designation by Management in accordance with applicable Federal and State law, notwithstanding any other provisions of this MOU or the LAAC to the contrary. - 2.
+Any employee may take family or medical leave under the provisions of this Article if they has a serious health condition that makes them unable to perform the functions of their position. - 3.
 Leave under the provisions of this Article shall be limited to four months (nine pay periods) during a 12-month period, regardless of the number of incidents.
 A 12-month period shall begin on the first day of leave for each individual taking such leave.
-The succeeding 12-month period will begin the first day of leave taken under the provisions of this Article after completion of the previous 12-month period. - 4.
-Exception: Under the provisions of this Article, a pregnant employee may be eligible for up to four months (nine pay periods) for childbirth disability and up to an additional four months (nine pay periods) for purposes of bonding.
-(See Section D.1. of this Article.) - B. Definitions - 1.
-Spouse means a husband or wife as defined or recognized under State law for purposes of marriage in this State. - 2.
-Domestic Partner means a named domestic partner in a confidential affidavit declaring the existence of said domestic partner and signed by the City employee, which is on file in the Employee Benefits Division of the Personnel Department. - 3.
-Parent means a biological, foster or adoptive parent, a stepparent, a legal guardian, or an individual who stands or stood "in loco parentis" to an employee when the employee was a child.
-This term does not include parents "in-law."
-Persons who are "in loco parentis" includes those with dayto-day responsibilities to care for or financially support a child or, in the case of a parent of an employee, that person who had such responsibility for the employee when the employee was a child.
-A biological or legal relationship is not necessary.
+The succeeding 12-month period will begin the first day of leave taken under the provisions of this Article after completion of the previous 12-month period.

+4. Exception: Under the provisions of this Article, a pregnant employee may be eligible for up to four months (nine pay periods) for childbirth disability and up to an additional four months (nine pay periods) for purposes of bonding.
+(See Section D.1. of this Article.)